-Hospitality: Melissa Carter, the Youth Worker, also acts as the mentor for the Hospitality Team.
+Hospitality: Kassi Owen, the Youth Program Coordinator, also acts as the mentor for the Hospitality Team.
 Each week the young people create delicious and nutritious recipes with fresh ingredients from scratch.
 The young people learn valuable life skills including financial literacy, safe food preparation, hospitality service and safe kitchen behaviours.
 The young people are given many opportunities throughout the year to demonstrate their learned hospitality skills for public events through catering and service.

 Gaming: Mathew Walker is the IT Officer at Temora Shire Council and enjoys gaming in his spare time.
 The young people in the Gaming Team enjoy an inclusive environment where they can socially interact with like-minded people over board games and video games.

 The vision of the Temora Youth Team is to create partnerships with the community that add value both to the young people of our shire, and also the community at large.